DFE-Digital/polis-whitelabel/.devcontainer/README.md

 This integrates really well with the [VS Code Devcontainer extension](https://code.visualstudio.com/docs/devcontainers/containers) which reads the `devcontainer.json` file and will automatically launch the container, once built, and allow you to work on it.

 > **WARNING** This container is not intended for production - it has a full Ubuntu OS with development utilities installed and default passwords enabled.
-Use the dockers scripts in `deploy/docker` for production containers.
+Use the dockers scripts in `deploy/docker` for production containers and for testing production-like systems.

 ## Setup